mim-team/Depth-Jitter/README.md

 ### Model Settings
 You can change the model backbone and hyperparameters in this section of the training script.
-If you want to use different backbones you can use them from timm [text](https://huggingface.co/docs/timm/en/results)
+If you want to use different backbones you can use them from [timm](https://huggingface.co/docs/timm/en/results)

 If you use a different backbone, please make sure to change the backbone_desc and conv_out_dims according to the models.